-The cool of the areas are selected at read to the read of the areas are selected at read of the areas are - The seeded areas are compared to the unseeded areas. - This is the most efficient means of conducting a randomized experiment.
+The cool of the areas are selected and for each "storm", one of the areas is selected at read and the other is the selected at the s - The seeded areas are compared to the unseeded areas. - This is the most efficient means of conducting a randomized experiment.